Mental Health Worksheets: A Clinical Guide for Therapists

 A small editable template and a printable starter pack of mental health worksheets to use in your own practice.
 Adapt to your modality, client, and clinical context.

-The XLSX is an editable mapping of presenting concern → modality → tool, useful as a supervision artefact or a clinic onboarding handout.
-The PDF is a four-page printable sampler containing a behavioural experiment for anxiety, a behavioural activation activity log for depression, a window-of-tolerance check-in for trauma-informed work, and a triggers log for addictions and recovery.
+The XLSX is an editable mapping of presenting concern → modality → tool, useful as a supervision artifact or a clinic onboarding handout.
+The PDF is a four-page printable sampler containing a behavioral experiment for anxiety, a behavioral activation activity log for depression, a window-of-tolerance check-in for trauma-informed work, and a triggers log for addictions and recovery.